UPDATED: Aug 2017

-Nora’s terms and conditions specifically state that their products are designed to provide you with snoring relief and/or reduced sounds of snoring.
-They further explain that Nora is not a medical device nor is it regulated or approved by the FDA.
+Smart Nora’s terms and conditions specifically state that their products are designed to provide you with snoring relief and/or reduced sounds of snoring.
+They further explain that Smart Nora is not a medical device nor is it regulated or approved by the FDA.

 Furthermore, their FAQ page reiterates that it’s a non-medical device.
 However, it can be used by those with sleep apnea to reduce snoring but it should not be used to replace physician prescribed treatment.